-The NJEA scored a huge political success in 1987 when it gained fully paid health benefits for retired teachers, which was "achieved through years of NJEA lobbying."62 Once again, the NJEA helped shift what had been a local school district responsibility to the state, relieving pressure on local school budgets and therefore teacher salaries.
-This long-sought goal was the NJEA's "greatest legislative achievement of 1987."63 Retiree health benefits and cost-ofliving adjustments (COLAs) become a liability of the TPAF and were both pre-funded on a reserve basis.
+Once again, the NJEA helped shift what had been a local school district responsibility to the state, relieving pressure on local school budgets and therefore teacher salaries.
+This long-sought goal was the NJEA's "greatest legislative achievement of 1987."
+Retiree health benefits and cost-of-living adjustments (COLAs) become a liability of the TPAF and were both pre-funded on a reserve basis.
 Foreshadowing another future legislative success, the NJEA promised to "vigorously pursue" the same health benefits for retired support staff, which became a perennial NJEA lobbying priority until it succeeded in 1992.

 Meanwhile, the NJEA continued to push for further pension enhancements, stating that it "has initiated legislation to provide significant improvement in pension benefits."
-These benefits included increasing the pensionable earnings multiplier another 20 percent, calculating pensionable earnings based on the single-highest salary year rather than the average of the top three years, and removing the 10-year service requirement to allow for automatic vesting.
+These benefits included increasing the pensionable earnings multiplier another 20 percent, 69 calculating pensionable earnings based on the single-highest salary year rather than the average of the top three years, and removing the 10-year service requirement to allow for automatic vesting.
 These enhancements were consistently part of the NJEA's lobbying agenda until the major pension increase in 2001.

 Once again thwarting reform attempts, the NJEA and its public-sector allies "worked hard" to defeat the creation of a Pension and Health Benefits Review Commission that would look at pension and health benefit legislation and evaluate its financial impact on the state before the legislature could act on it.
-The NJEA realized that such a commission would provide information to legislators that would have "made passage of pension and health benefit legislation more difficult" and had a "negative effect on our efforts to make improvements in the area of pension and health benefits legislation."67 teacher pensions to school districts.
+The NJEA realized that such a commission would provide information to legislators that would have "made passage of pension and health benefit legislation more difficult" and had a "negative effect on our efforts to make improvements in the area of pension and health benefits legislation."71

+The NJEA Flips the Legislature.
+In one of the more remarkable feats of political power in modern New Jersey history, the NJEA showed its enormous political clout when newly elected Gov. James Florio revived the idea of shifting responsibility for teacher pensions to school districts.
 After a New Jersey Supreme Court ruling mandated increased state aid to poor districts, Florio sought to raise taxes and devise a new school funding formula while relieving the state of the teacher pension burden as part of the 1990 Quality Education Act.
 NJEA President Betty Kraemer highlighted why the NJEA feared such a shift: "In a few scant years, increasing pension costs will eat into the dollars available for programs in schools.
-Local property taxes will have to rise to support programs."
-68
+Local property taxes will have to rise to support programs."72